MohammedjavidjafirN/Portfolio_python_projects/README.md

-# Projects_-Python_projects-
+# portfolio_Projects-Python_projects
-python projects for my portfolio
+python projects for my portfolio website which i made using online dataset